2 minors killed, 3 wounded in shootout at Atlanta apartment

-Officers responded to the complex in the city’s southwest shortly after 5 p.m. and found five gunshot victims.
-Two of them were pronounced dead at the scene, and the others were hospitalized for treatment.
+Officers responded to the complex in the city’s southwest shortly after 5 p.m.
+Two victims were pronounced dead at the scene, and the others were hospitalized for treatment.

 Deputy Chief Charles Hampton Jr. told reporters that the dead were two boys, ages 14 and 16, and the wounded were two boys, 11 and 15, and a 15-year-old girl.